All Episodes

 We have to follow FedEx and get our stuff off the van.

-I had to hire somebody to do.
+I had to hire somebody to do it.

-I'm gonna shut up.
+I'm going to shut up.

-I'm just gonna shut up.
+I'm just going to shut up.

-Any of you people have to hire somebody to follow and find a FedEx truck to get what's yours off of it.
+Any of you people have to hire somebody to follow and find a FedEx truck to get what's yours off of it?

 Okay.